mamoore1440/personal-site/src/content/model/HMT-One-Liners.md

 * They are trying to convince you that capitalism is God's system.
 It very much not!
   * The pre-sin system was literally communist.
 Only post-sin does private property exist.
 If you want to sin then you _have_ to own stuff.
-  * Don't be fooled and think that the current crash what God would have wanted.
+  * Don't be fooled and think that the current crash is  God would have wanted.
     * He wanted rates at 0%!
     * He constantly said to give to the poor.
     * AND HE KNOWS THAT ECONOMIC PMM WONT WORK!